tylerebowers/Schwab-API-Python/docs/client.md

 ## Common Issues

+> Problem: unauthorized error `{'errors': [{'id': 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX', 'status': 401, 'title': 'Unauthorized', 'detail': 'Client not authorized'}]}`
+> Cause: You do not have access to both APIs and are attempting to access one that you have not added to your app.
+> Fix: Add both APIs "Accounts and Trading Production" and "Market Data Production" to your app.
+> Cause: The access token is expired, sometimes Schwab invalidates tokens when they make backend changes.
+> Fix: Manually update access token by changing the date in `tokens.json` or update both tokens by calling `client.tokens.update_tokens(force=True)`

 > Problem: Trying to sign into account and get error message: "We are unable to complete your request.
 Please contact customer service for further assistance."
 > Problem: "Whitelabel Error Page This application has no configured error view, so you are seeing this as a fallback." (status=500)
 > Fix: Your app is "Approved - Pending", you must wait for status "Ready for Use".